 - Have an automated process in the warehouse to photograph the boxes, including the inside, before sealing them with tape.

-Carixa automation manages chargebacks
+Carixa automation manages chargebacks.

-Lastly, employ Carixa deduction management software to automate and streamline chargeback management and, using robotic process automation and AI, instantly gather and reconcile chargebacks with accounts receivable, and improve the successful disputing of chargebacks, thus minimizing the risk of claim denial.
-These automation routines can do follow-ups, gather documentation from internal and external portals and also upload to Vendor Central at the designated trigger or time windows.
+Lastly, employ Carixa deduction management software to automate and streamline chargeback management and, using robotic process automation and AI, instantly gather and reconcile chargebacks with accounts receivable and improve the successful disputing of chargebacks, thus minimizing the risk of claim denial.
+These automation routines can do follow-ups, gather documentation from internal and external portals and upload to Vendor Central at the designated trigger or time windows.

-Good luck in this journey to better profits, and if you need guidance please contact our experts at Carixa.
+Good luck in this journey to better profits, and if you need guidance, please contact our experts at Carixa.